elenapakumirzakova/Ip2LocationApp/README.md

   - CI Deploy (Cloud preffered)
   - Replace In-Memory DB with persistent DB
   - Replace In-Memory Cache with Redis or any similar
+  - Implement Logging with Serilog or any Similar

 ## Contributing
 If you'd like to contribute, please fork the repository and use a feature branch.